silksong-modding/Silksong.Prepatcher/README.md

 ### Modifications

-* Replace certain calls to GetTypes with calls to a safe method.
+* Replace certain calls to Assembly.GetTypes with calls to a safe method.
 In particular, the new method will not throw when types that are not loadable are present in an assembly, and will ignore MMHOOK_ assemblies (which may contain many types, none of which are of interest to functions defined in base game assemblies).

+* Replace certain calls to Type.IsAssignableFrom with calls to a safe method.
+For some reason, in certain circumstances types will be loadable by GetTypes and non-null, but will throw an error when the argument of Type.IsAssignableFrom.
+This is only an issue in some cases when mods are missing soft dependencies.

 * Route PlayerData accesses through Get/Set variable funcs.
 This has been done so that mods can more easily monitor when the game gets/sets